 Different types of mortgage calculator

-When money is tight and you need a little extra money from someone, mortgage refinancing or remortgaging as it is known can be one option.
+When money is tight and you need a little extra money from someone, mortgage refinancing can be one option.
 It allows you to get money that you have already paid into your mortgage, in exchange for extending the term of the loan, or increasing the payments.
 Before taking such a step, it is a good idea to check the financial gains and losses in this kind of mortgage.
 A mortgage calculator can tell you whether refinancing is a good idea, showing you the total costs of the new mortgage, repayment periods, and whether it can be a good idea to pay down the total balance of the loan in order to reduce the refinancing cost.

 Payment calculators for mortgages